 - Students should be aware of the importance of appropriate sequencing of their courses to meet all the graduation requirements, especially in the Honours program.
-Honours students should complete Math 249 or 251, and Math 211 no later than the second year.
-This is very important because these courses are prerequisites for Econ.
-387/389, which in turn are prerequisites for Econ.
-557/559.
-Also, Stat.
-213 should be completed no later than the third year because it is a prerequisite for Econ.
-315, which in turn is a prerequisite for Econ.
-419. We suggest that you consult the Calendar, and the brochure ?Undergraduate Programs in Economics?.
-If you still need help you should speak with a Student Advisor in the Economics Department. - Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within one week of the work being returned to the class.
+Honours students should complete MATH 249 or 251, and MATH 211 no later than the second year.
+This is very important because these courses are prerequisites for ECON 387/389, which in turn are prerequisites for ECON 557/559.
+Also, STAT 213 should be completed no later than the third year because it is a prerequisite for ECON 315, which in turn is a prerequisite for ECON 419.
+We suggest that you consult the "Department of Economics Explicit Syllabus", which is available at http://econ.ucalgary.ca/programs/undergrad/ES.htm, or the University of Calgary Calendar.
+If you want help in designing your program, you should speak with a Student Advisor in the Department of Economics. - Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within fifteen days of the work being returned to the class. - It is the student's responsibility to request academic accommodations.
+If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
+Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
+You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.